 - To train culturally competent physicians to serve underserved populations throughout North Texas.

-- To conduct clinical and community participatory research that positively impacts patient outcomes.
+- To conduct clinical, health services, and community participatory research that positively impacts patient outcomes.